 That being said, Selenium is not without its faults, and the biggest issue when it comes to developing web-scrapers using the selenium package is scaling.
 Browser are resource heavy and slow, to add, Selenium doesn't support asynchronous programming which might speed things up like Playwright and Puppeteer does (as we've covered in [Scraping Dynamic Websites Using Browser Automation]) so we at ScrapFly offer a scalable Selenium like javascript rendering service - let's take a quick look!

-Let's quickly take a look at how we can replicate our twitch.tv scraper in [ScrapFly's SDK]:
+Let's take a quick look at how we can replicate our twitch.tv scraper in [ScrapFly's SDK]:

 from parsel import Selector